 Get the facts here of what to expect.

 The debt counselling process we have seen explained so far describes the interaction between debt counsellor and credit provider.
 Here we explore what the debt counselling process entails for a consumer.
-What is it that is expected of an indiviual to kick start the debt counselling process.
+What is it that is expected of an individual to kick start the debt counselling process?

-The conversation with our accredited debt counsellors can take place over the phone.
-However, we also offer online (email) and face to face debt counselling sessions.
+The conversation with our accredited debt counsellors can take place over the phone, email and face to face debt counselling sessions.
+However, due to Covid-19 we are limiting face to face debt counselling sessions.

 Regardless of the format of your session, here’s what you can expect.

 During the debt counselling process, we can help with the following:

 2. Stop collection calls.

 3. Lower interest rates irregardless of credit score.

 4. Consolidate bills into one smaller monthly payment.